Ruslebiff/CloudProject/README.md

 		"unit":""
 	}

-Unit should be either "l" or "g", with exception of "teaspoon" and "tablespoon".
-Please use "l" for ingredients measured by volume and "g" for ingredients measured by weight if possible, otherwise "teaspoon" or "tablespoon" can be used.
+Unit should be either "l" or "g".

 	Example ingredient:
 	{